juju/docs/src/en/models-upgrade.md

-Title: Upgrading Juju software
+Title: Upgrading models
 TODO:  Review required (some things: apt-get, no more --upload-tools)

+# Upgrading models
+# Model upgrades

+A model is upgraded by upgrading the version of Juju running within it, in the form of machine agents and unit agents.
+Agents are pieces of software that run on each machine spawned by Juju, including controllers.
+See the [Concepts][concepts-agent] page for more information on agents.

+Model upgrades are performed with the `upgrade-model` command.

+!!!
+Note:
+    The client can also be upgraded.
+See the [Juju client][client] page for how to do that.

-# Upgrading Juju software
+## Upgrading the client software

-A Juju topology can be divided into two main parts:

-- Juju client
-- Juju model (usually several)

-The software in each of the above are installed and upgraded differently.

 The software for the client, which is responsible for issuing commands to manage Juju models, is overseen by the OS package management system.
-The software for the models, which house machines Juju creates, is managed by Juju itself.
-This section is primarily devoted to describing the procedure for upgrading this model software.

-## Upgrading the client software

 The client software is managed by the OS package management system.
 With Ubuntu this is usually APT.
 To upgrade the client, therefore, it is a matter of: